-Autoimmune, systemic connective tissue disease (and Vasculitis diseases) are potentially serious conditions within the consept of rheumatism ("Rheuma") and the profession Rheumatology.
-They are characterized by rheumatic inflammation of connective tissue and often attack internal organs.
+Autoimmune, systemic connective tissue disease (and Vasculitis diseases) may be mild or severe conditions within the consept of rheumatism ("Rheuma") and the profession Rheumatology.
+They are characterized by rheumatic, autoimmune inflammation of connective tissue and often attack internal organs.
 The connective tissue is located around the organs, but is also a part of them.
 The diseases are also referred to as collagenoses or connective tissue inflammation.
-They may include skin, joints, internal organs and tissues around.
+They may include skin, joints, internal organs.
 The connective tissue is made of the proteins collagen ("Collagenosis") and elastin that bind the different organs of the body together.